pingfu/pingfu.github.io/_posts/2012-03-26-get-current-directory-using-csharp.markdown

 4. `Environment.CurrentDirectory` - This is an alias to Directory.GetCurrentDirectory() in System.IO.
 5. `this.GetType().Assembly.Location` - Includes the assembly name, or the base directory if you are calling a separate class library.

-However, for me the most appropriate method in most cases is to simple use `AppDomain.CurrentDomain.BaseDirectory`.
+However, for me the most appropriate method in most cases is to simply use `AppDomain.CurrentDomain.BaseDirectory`.
 It works with ASP.Net, Forms and Console applications.
 It will also return the correct base directory for class libraries too.

 ```
 var path = AppDomain.CurrentDomain.BaseDirectory;